claudiorivera/scavenger-hunt/README.md

 - Item info page shows all users who have found that item
 - Leaderboard shows list of users ranked by most items found
 - Collection item detail page shows the photo a specific user took of an item
+- Users can update their name and avatar on the "My Profile" page.

 # New In This Version

-- Users can update their name and avatar on the "My Profile" page.
+- Migrated entire codebase to TypeScript

 # Future Improvements

 - Toasts for successfully adding items on admin portal
-- Collect page actions should be in a fixed position, instead of moving based on item description
+- Collect page actions should be in a fixed position, instead of moving based on item description (or display a cropped square preview image)

 # Install